Shopify/shopify-api-ruby/README.md

    * ``client_secret`` – Required – The shared secret for your app
    * ``code`` – Required – The token you received in step 3

-   and you'll get your permanent access token back in the response.
+   You'll get your permanent access token back in the response.

   If you requested an access token that is associated with a specific user, you can retrieve information about this user from the `extra` hash: